tomrndom/osf-website/src/pages/companies/index.md

       - alt: Tencent Cloud
         image: /img/companies/Tencent-vert-lg.jpg
     text: >-
-      OpenStack Foundation Platinum Sponsors provide a significant portion of the funding to achieve the Foundation's  mission of protecting, empowering and promoting the OpenStack community and software.
-Each Platinum Member's  company strategy aligns with the OpenStack mission and is responsible for committing full-time resources toward  the project.
+      OpenStack Foundation Platinum Members provide a significant portion of the funding to achieve the Foundation's mission of protecting, empowering and promoting the Open Infrastructure community and open source software projects.
+Each Platinum Member's company strategy aligns with the OSF mission and is responsible for committing full-time resources toward the project.
 There are eight Platinum Sponsors at any given time, each of which holds a seat on the Board of  Directors.
-Thank you to the following Platinum Sponsors who are committed to OpenStack's success.
+Thank you to the following Platinum Sponsors who are committed to the Open Infrastructure community's success.
     title: PLATINUM SPONSORS
   - companyList:
       - alt: 99Cloud Inc.